Centro del Sur Mall: 2000s

+2010s, and on

+On June 24, 2010, it was reported that a new 69,595 square foot Burlington Coat Factory store would be located in the section of the mall that formerly housed Western Auto, Pitusa, Farmacia El Amal, Madison and Rent-A-Center, with the latter two stores being relocated to another section of the mall.
+Located in Ponce, the 220,304 square foot Centro del Sur Mall had enjoyed additional exposure and traffic as the result of renewal efforts in the southern city's historic section at the time.

+On March 27, 2011, the Burlington Coat Factory store at the mall finally inaugurated.

+In October 2012, a Burlington Baby Depot store opened at the mall.

 Notability

 Centro del Sur made history as Puerto Rico's largest mall until the 1968 opening of Plaza Las Americas in San Juan.
 Randall Peffer, of Lonely Planet, calls Centro del Sur "the place where shopping addicts head to when they need 'mall fixes'".
 During the 300th anniversary of the founding of the city of Ponce, the mall gained prominence for being the mall closest to the Ponce Historic Zone.

 Design

 A unique characteristic of this mall is its zig-zag prefab reinforced concrete roof which is not found in any other mall in Puerto Rico.
 The mall's main corridor is oriented in a north-south axis, with a shorter east-west axis and a smaller east-west hallway.
 Centro del Sur is the first and only mall in Puerto Rico with a truss zig-zag prefab concrete roof system.

 Tenants

 Centro del Sur has over 50 stores and more than 30 kiosks and food court vendors.
 An area for community events at the mall is unique among malls in Puerto Rico.
 The Mall has been southern Puerto Rico's regional outlet for a number of major national departmental chains including Kresge, Barker's, Marshalls and Burlington.
 The mall is managed by Commercial Centers Management.